I love working with tour operators.

 - Local directories

-- Informational sites about her region.
+- Informational sites about her region

-She’s trying to be everywhere she possibly can, so that people browsing the internet can find her.
+She’s trying to be everywhere she possibly can so that people browsing the internet can find her.

-5. She’s been using Social Media.
-Facebook has been a major component of her marketing, with thousands of likes and nearly 50 positive reviews on her Facebook page.
+5. She’s been using social media.
+Facebook(opens in a new tab) has been a major component of her marketing, with thousands of likes and nearly 50 positive reviews on her Facebook page.

-She has spent years meticulously building likes through many sources – even her email signature points to her Facebook page.
-She focuses very heavily on ensuring that as many people as possible who see her business, also like her on Facebook.
+She has spent years meticulously building likes through many sources — even her email signature points to her Facebook page.
+She focuses very heavily on ensuring that as many people as possible who see her business also like her on Facebook.

 6. She’s constantly training her staff.
 Sharon knows that the key of tourism is great product — which is why she signed up for Kelsey Tonner’s Be a Better Guide(opens in a new tab) program.
 This training program has enabled all of her staff to really grow and improve in a major way.